Post Molding Production and Services

 Most molders don’t offer post-production processes or secondary services.
 Instead, they just “shoot and ship” — They shoot plastic into the mold, cut it, and ship it to the customer.
 Then, the customer has to complete the assembly or handle other post-production processes.
 This increases costs and leads to long wait times.

-Seaway Plastics Engineering and Wright Engineered Plastics offer full turnkey services and complete assemblies.
+Seaway Plastics Engineering offers full turnkey services and complete assemblies.
 Our post-production and secondary services include:

 • Sonic welding